The Surrey Family Support Programme works in partnership with families in every borough and district across Surrey.

 - Make and sign a family agreement

-This will be an agreement between all your family members to work with the Family Support Programme.
+This will be an agreement between all your family members to work with the FSP.
 It will set out where you are now, what you are aiming for, what support you will be offered and how you will get to where you want to be.

 - Make and sign a support plan

 The support plan will be written and agreed with you and your TAF.
-We will need your permission to share information we may have about you with other organisations to create your dedicated team.
+We will need your permission to share information we may have about you with other services who can offer support to your family.

 - Choose change

-We know that you want the best for your family and look forward to you joining the Family Support Programme.
+We know that you want the best for your family and look forward to you joining the FSP.

 How can I get support from the FSP?

 You can ask for help through the Surrey Children's Single Point of Access (C-SPA).
 Or ask a professional working with your family to complete a request for support form.
 They may complete an Early Help Assessment to attach to the request.

 The C-SPA will review the request and allocate your family to the most appropriate service.
 For a professional to request support for you from another service, you should have agreed that you would welcome the extra help and given consent to share your information.